Our Faculty

 Dr. Chris Cunningham is actively engaged with research targeting a variety of I-O and occupational health psychology topics.
 In addition to serving as Graduate Program Director for this program, he manages the Healthy and Optimal Work (H.O.W.)
 Research and Applications Lab in the department (details available through the website link below).
 Dr. C studies issues associated with stress and recovery from stressful work, the complex interface between work and nonwork roles, and the role of individual differences as factors influencing worker health, safety, and well-being.
 Within the UTC I-O program Chris teaches organizational psychology, organization development, and research methods courses with a smattering of special electives related to occupational health.
 Apart from his academic career, Chris is active in the Chattanooga community perhaps most notably as an accomplished trumpeter.
 He also maintains a steady stream of I-O related consulting projects with public and private, for-profit and non-profit organizations.
 You can get a good idea of what Dr. C is up to by reviewing his website (click here).

-Prof. Feng Guo is an assistant professor in the Department of Psychology at the University of Tennessee at Chattanooga.
-He received his master’s degree in quantitative psychology at Middle Tennessee State University.
-He expects to receive his M.A. in Statistics and his PhD in Industrial-Organizational Psychology from Bowling Green State University in late 2022.
-His research interests lie in the areas of machine learning, psychometrics, and research method.
+Dr. Feng Guo's research interests lie in the areas of machine learning, psychometrics, and research method.
 Particularly, his research focuses on the future of work, and he is interested in applying novel machine learning and big data methods to advance the understanding towards workplace behavior and performance.
 For instance, his research involves applying natural language processing (NLP) and novel psychometrics techniques to address practical challenges in selection, testing, and performance appraisal.
 On the applied side, he has years of working experiences as a data analyst and a consultant.
+In his leisure time, he finds delight in exploring breakthrough topics in diverse fields, notably mathematics and physics, indulging his curiosity beyond his primary research interests.
+Additionally, he enjoys playing basketball and watching various construction project videos.

 Dr. Brian O'Leary's research relates primarily to the impact of perceptions of justice on individual and group performance, but also branches out to collaborative efforts with students and other faculty on a variety of topics.
 He is currently focusing on equity sensitivity and its role as a moderator or mediator of many important I-O relationships.
 He is also developing a construct that relates to the impact on supervisor attitudes and performance of their perceptions of the support they receive from their subordinates.
 Brian's background is rather unique.
 He began doctoral studies in Organizational Behavior at Tulane University after a 14 year career with AT&T in which he held a variety of supervisory and non-supervisory positions in government contracting, accounting, and project management.
 His hobby is running - mostly 5 and 10Ks, and, after completing the Kona half-marathon, still has visions of running a marathon "some day" (should his knees hold out).
 His passion is Notre Dame football and, while he is famous for his availability to students, it is probably best to avoid him when the Irish are playing in the Fall.